smartclean/smartclean.github.io/docs/incidentsSummaryDetails.md

 The maximum date range is that of 190 Days for a report that can be provided.

 3. **In the type of graphs mentioned in the previous question, if the date range chosen while generating the report is from 3 Jan to 15 April which means the interval of the graphs will be on monthly basis(Because the number of days is more than 3 months).
 In that, the data presented in “No. Of Workorders” for the month of April is for the whole of April or only till the 15th of April?**<br />
 Data shown is always according to the interval provided while generating the report.
-So even if the column is showing April month in the time range.
-The data statistics shown is only till 15th of April.
+Even if the column is showing April month in the time range, the data statistics shown is only till 15th of April.

 ## Helpful pointers for understanding some graphs: